 Another recommendation from the owners of Ghostown Blues includes The Rockin’ Horse Cookhouse & Bar.

-What to do in the Maple Creek Area
+What to do around Maple Creek, Saskatchewan

 You could go and play in the Great Sand Hills for a day as they’re only about an hour’s drive away – if you don’t get lost.
 The Cypress Hills Vineyard and Winery, in existence since 2007 is a 20 kilometre drive away – and en route to the West Block of Cypress Hills Interprovincial Park.
 True entrepreneurs, these are the types of people you want to support in a community.
 Try their cherry wine – a double gold winner in the dry fruit wine category.